trailblazing/tute/README.md

         export XMODIFIERS="@im=fcitx"
         // Or at least put this variable in your Qt-Creator::Projects settings::Build Environment:
         QT_IM_MODULE=fcitx
+        // When build from command line, make sure echo $QT5DIR
+        // The output should not be empty.
+If it is, try to do export QT5DIR=/path-to-qt-installation/gcc_64

 ```

 _______________________________________________________________________

-##Tute is forked from mytetra_webengine and mytetra_webengine is forked from MyTetra
+##Thanks to MyTetra: Tute is forked from mytetra_webengine and mytetra_webengine is forked from MyTetra
 _______________________________________________________________________

 ENG: Central source repository for MyTetra development.